maxmind/GeoIP2-python/README.rst

 ----------------------

-While many of the models contain the same basic records, the attributes which can be populated vary between web service end points or databases.
+While many of the models contain the same basic records, the attributes which can be populated vary between web service endpoints or databases.
 In addition, while a model may offer a particular piece of data, MaxMind does not always have every piece of data for any given IP address.